Stockton Graham & Co

 Blind Assessment: Lindsey Bolger: "A coffee with some interesting twists and turns.
 While dominated by a less desirable woody flavor, a sweet and chocolaty aroma and clean finish redeems what may be an otherwise ordinary coffee" (82).
 Ken: "Bittersweet, with dry chocolate and nut tones.
 A little too bitter and not quite sweet enough for me.
 The finish is astringent but rich."
 (83)

 Notes: Certified organically grown and Fair-Traded.
 Although traditionally processed Sumatras like this one are technically washed or wet-processed coffees, a series of peculiarities in how they are processed and dried give them their characteristic low-key richness and idiosyncratic, often unpredictable, flavor notes.
-Stockton & Graham is a quality-oriented wholesale roaster who aims to provide its customers "global beverage experiences."
-Visit
+Stockton Graham & Co is a quality-oriented wholesale roaster who aims to provide its customers "global beverage experiences."
+Visit www.stocktongraham.com or call 800-835-5943 for more info.

 Who Should Drink It: Those who take their coffee with dairy, which should turn this rather bitter coffee with its wood (Lindsey) or nut (Ken) tones opulently chocolate.